Destinations Greece The Ionian Islands

 From Gaios · Paxos

 From Gaios harbour on Paxos: a small-boat day around the blue caves on the Paxos west coast, then south to Antipaxos for a long lunch swim at Voutoumi or Vrika.
-Half-day with a hired RIB, full day with a small caïque charter.
-The defining Paxos move.
+Half a day with a hired RIB, a full day with a small caïque charter.
+The day Paxos is built around.

 €80–250 · book day-of